Courses - Faculty of Arts

 Language Analysis for Teachers

-The study of the structure of English through an analysis of the key concepts and features of English phonology, morphology, syntax and vocabulary from the perspective of second/foreign language teaching.
+Develops an advanced understanding of the structures of English and advanced skills of analysing the key concepts and features of English phonology, morphology, syntax and vocabulary from the perspective of second/foreign language teaching.

 Restriction: LANGTCHG 720